-Wang et al. [41] proposed an algorithm to improve the accuracy of small object detection.
+Wang et al. [39] proposed an algorithm to improve the accuracy of small object detection.
 It combines deformable DETR, Swin Transformer, and lightweight Feature Pyramid Network (FPN).
 The network can effectively process the multi-scale feature maps extracted by Swin Transformer, thus capturing more nuanced behavioral features.
 In addition, the CARAFE lightweight operator is integrated into the FPN structure to improve the detection accuracy.
 Experiments on real student classroom behavior datasets show that the proposed method improves the detection accuracy by 6.1% compared with the current most advanced method.
-Ngoc Anh et al. [44] developed BiTNet, a detection network for identifying objects with small head size.
+Zhao et al. [40] developed BiTNet, a detection network for identifying objects with small head size.
 The network specially designed a small detection head to identify small-size objects, and effectively fused semantic and location information through a Bidirectional Feature Pyramid Network (BiFPN).
 At the same time, BiTNet integrates Efficient Converter Block (ETB) and Efficient Convolutional Aggregation Block (ECAB) and uses the self-attention mechanism to optimize the recognition ability of occluded objects.
 In addition, by combining the homogeneous multi-branch design with ECAB's single aggregation operation, BiTNet not only improves the recognition accuracy but also greatly reduces the computational cost.
 Experimental results on the classroom behavior dataset and Pascal VOC 2007 and VisDrone2021 confirm that BiTNet has good generalization ability and small object recognition ability.

 Image interference factors, such as low-resolution images, background clutter, light, and Angle of view change, are important factors leading to the increase of misjudgment rate.
-The depth map-based head behavior recognition method developed by Dong Xie et al. constructs a face model using 3D coordinate key points, and extracts features from the dynamic relationship between adjacent frames.
-Through depth information and a Support Vector Machine (SVM) classifier, the proposed method effectively dealt with background clutter and illumination changes [42].
+A method of head behavior recognition based on depth map is proposed.
+It constructs a face model using 3D coordinate key points, and extracts features from the dynamic relationship between adjacent frames.
+Through depth information and a support vector machine (SVM) classifier, the proposed method effectively dealt with background clutter and illumination changes [40].
 Experimental results show that the proposed outlier feature representation method shows the ability to effectively identify head behavior and the superiority of resisting the interference of background clutter and illumination change on the public dataset and the real behavior data of the classroom environment collected by Kinect.
-The anti-interference features fusion network developed by Jisi and Yin [43] combines a spatial affine transformation network and convolutional neural network to deeply mine detailed features in the feature extraction stage.
+The anti-interference features fusion network developed by Jisi and Yin [25] combines a spatial affine transformation network and convolutional neural network to deeply mine detailed features in the feature extraction stage.
 In classification, the spatio-temporal features are fused by weighted summation, and the softmax classifier is optimized, which significantly improves the accuracy of classification.
-In the experiments on the UCF101 dataset, the recognition accuracy of 1, 5, and 8 Spatial Affine Transformation Network (STN) structures is compared, reaching 89.2%, 91.5%, and 91.7%, respectively, which proves that the increase of the number of STN can significantly improve the recognition accuracy.
+In the experiments on the UCF101 dataset, the recognition accuracy of 1, 5, and 8 spatial affine transformation network (STN) structures is compared, reaching 89.2%, 91.5%, and 91.7%, respectively, which proves that the increase of the number of STN can significantly improve the recognition accuracy.